Vũ Trọng Phụng: Depictions of sex work

 In 1937, Phụng wrote Lục Xì, a now-classic reportage (phóng sự) on female sex work in colonial Hanoi.
 The work was originally published in a local newspaper (Tương Lai) in a serialized format, before it was published as a book later that year.
 It was based on his observations of the practice and regulation of sex work in the city, as well as his visits to the municipal dispensary (nhà lục xì) where sex workers were treated for venereal diseases, which were only possible because municipal authorities wanted to showcase the city’s ostensible success in dealing with sex work to journalists and writers like Phụng.
 In Lục Xì, Phụng’s view is not simply that sex work was immoral, but that the outsize presence of sex work in Hanoi was a symptom of larger problems—such as exploitative or ineffectual colonial policies, materialistic attitudes, poverty, and the spread of venereal diseases—all of which stood in stark contrast to French claims that Vietnam was prospering under colonial rule.
-An English translation of Lục Xì by anthropologist Shaun Kingsley Malarney was published by University of Hawai‘i Press in 2011.
+An English translation of Lục Xì by anthropologist Shaun Kingsley Malarney was published by University of Hawaiʻi Press in 2011.